ViRaL95/LoanOrganizationSystem/README.md

 # LoanOrganizationSystem
 This Webpage manages Loans and connects to an mysql database through phpmyadmin.
+I am able to edit loans, add new loans, and delete loans.
+I have two possible account types, an Underwriter and an Applicant.
+I am able to create new Applicant accounts, and create loans for different Applicant accounts.
+I am able to edit these loans for different accounts through the one Underwriter account.